langchain-ai/langchain/templates/stepback-qa-prompting/README.md

 ## Environment Setup

-TODO: What environment variables need to be set (if any)
+Set the `OPENAI_API_KEY` environment variable to access the OpenAI models.

 ## Usage